KennthShang/PhaBOX/README.md

 There are some major components, including:

-  🎉 Generalized to all kinds of viruses
+  🎉 Generalized for all kinds of viruses

   🎉 Virus identification